lelandbatey/flask_slides/slides/00900_templating.md

 Templating
 ==========

-- Uses Jinja2, which is built in
+- Uses Jinja2 engine
+	- Built into Flask
-- Simple but powerful
+- Straightforward and powerful